GSA/digitalgov.gov/content/events/2024/04/2024-04-18-uswds-monthly-call-april-2024.md

 **Slide 53:** Well teams have to reverse engineer our markup specification back into a model they can use as a project component template…

-**Slide 54:** …then they can pass their own project data into their template, and use that template as an interpreter to output their own project-specific markup that matches the USWDS spec.
+**Slide 54:** Then they can pass their own project data into their template, and use that template as an interpreter to output their own project-specific markup that matches the USWDS spec.

 **Slide 55:** And what happens when USWDS updates the HTML spec?
 Teams have to go in and update their component templates.